 - In a saucepan over medium heat, add raspberries, sugar, water, and cornstarch.
 Stir to combine.

-- Bring to a boil.
+- Bring to a simmer.
 Reduce heat to medium-low and gently mash the berries with a spoon as your sauce cooks.
 Cook sauce for 10-12 minutes, or until raspberries have broken down and sauce looks shiny.
 Remove from heat, add vanilla extract, and stir to combine.

 - Arrange a fine mesh sieve over a bowl and pour your cooked sauce into the sieve, using a rubber spatula to gently press your sauce through the sieve.
 You should be left with a paste of mostly seeds - this can be discarded.
 If desired, rinse sieve and repeat to catch any remaining seeds.